Biology (BIOL)

 BIOL 121L HUMAN BIOLOGY LABORATORY1 Credit

-Laboratory experience in the structure and function of the human body.
+Laboratory experience in the structure and processes of the human body.

 Co-requisites: BIOL 121